rasumovsky/51_HggDM/README.md

 # HggDM

-Higgs to diphoton + dark matter search
+## A search for dark matter associated with a Higgs boson (H->diphoton)

+### Introduction
 This package implements an analysis of ATLAS Experiment data designed to look for Higgs bosons produced in association with dark matter particles.
 The Higgs decay is identified by a diphoton resonance, while the dark matter particle would manifest as missing transverse energy.

+The code has been structured so that all of the general analysis settings are stored in the DMAnalysis namespace. *A typical user should only need to adjust the settings in DMAnalysis.* Changes to the cutflow are an exception, and should be added to the DMEvtSelect class.
+The code is designed to be as automatic as possible.
+Each class looks to see if all of the necessary inputs have been produced previously before generating them from scratch.
+You can force the program to produce inputs from scratch either by using a new job name or with the option "FromScratch".

-General analysis strategy:
+### General analysis strategy:
 1)  mini-MxAODs from xAODs using the tools provided by Hgamma WG.
 2)  mass points for data, backgrounds, and signal.
 3)  parameterization of the SM and DM signals.
 4)  background modeling.
 5)  workspace to store models and PDFs.
 6)  pseudoexperiment ensemble generation and analysis
 7)  CLs and p0 calculators

-NOTES 03/04/2015:

-      The "FromFile" option should be modified.
-First, the program looks for the desired file.
-If it exists, open.
-Otherwise, call the 'createNew' method.

-NOTES 24/03/2015:

-      Need to think more about handling communication between analysis classes.
-      For example, should DMSigParam have its own instance of DMMassPoints, or should DMMaster pass a reference during initialization?
-Same issue will arise for workspace generation.

-      Another issue: have instance of DMMassPoints for each sample?
-Yes.
-So then what about DMSigParam?
-I am inclined to do all of the signals in one shot, just because it is less cumbersome.

-OPEN ISSUES 22/03/2015:

-     * DMMassPoints only compiles on lxplus (not OSX Yosemite...).
-Why?

-     * DMSigParam - need to choose RooRealVar ranges for fits.
-Also, need to consider using modified mass variable to prevent errors in the matrix used for the fit.

-Analysis Header:
+### Package contents:

-     * DMHeader.h
+* DMAnalysis
-          This header file should store all important analysis information.
+  This namespace should store all important analysis information.
 The idea is to avoid hard-coding anything in the supporting classes.
-File names, analysis luminosity, category names, production modes, mass ranges are just a few of the quantities that should be defined here.

-Main Classes:
+Luminosity, higgs mass, m_yy range, file names, script locations, produciton modes should all go here.
+  Functions that are used to access these global parameters are also included.

-     * DMMaster.cxx
+* DMMaster
-          This is the master class for the analysis.
+  This is the master 'wrapper' class for the analysis.
 Using this class, all the analysis tools can be run.
-The file organization is automated, using a directory structure based on the 'master_input' and 'master_output' strings in DMHeader.h, as well as the MasterJobName.
+The file organization is automated, using a directory structure based on the 'masterInput' and 'masterOutput' strings in DMAnalysis, as well as the masterJobName.

-     * DMMassPoints.cxx
+* DMMassPoints
-          This program uses a TTree of data events to produce a series of mass points that can be used as inputs for the workspace.
+  This program uses a TTree of data events to produce a series of mass points that can be used as inputs for the signal parameterization or workspace creation.
 The cutflow is implemented using the DMEvtSelect class.

-     * DMSigParam.cxx
+* DMSigParam
-          This program uses MC to fit the resonance shape for the SM Higgs and the DM signal and saves the parameters for use in workspace generation.
-The cutflow is implemented using the DMEvtSelect class.
+  This program uses signal MC to fit the resonance shape for the SM Higgs and the DM signal and saves the parameters for use in workspace generation.
+The fit is performed on masspoints generated with DMMassPoints.
+Signal cross- sections are provided by the BRXSReader tool.

+* DMBkgModel
+  This program implements all of the possible background models, and can return either a RooAbsPdf object, a CombinedPdf, or add a PDF directly to the analysis workspace.

+* DMWorkspace
+  This program produces the statistical model for the DM analysis.
+It includes SM signal, a single DM signal, and background PDFs, as well as associated systematic uncertainties.
+The parameter of interest is "mu_DM", the signal strength for the dark matter production process.
+The signal strength of the Standard Model Higgs Boson "mu_SM" is set to 1.
+The background normalization comes from data.
+There is the option of fitting the SM signal strengths individually.

+* DMPseudoexperiments (TBA)

+* DMCLs (TBA)

+* DMP0 (TBA)

-Supporting Classes:
+### Supporting Classes:

-     * BRXSReader.cxx
+* BRXSReader
   Reads tables of SM Higgs cross sections and branching ratios and provides an easy-to-use interface.

-     * DMEvtSelect.cxx
+* DMEvtSelect
   This class implements the cutflow and counters for the analysis.
 It can be initialized using a pointer to the DMTree.
-This class is instantiated in the DMMassPoints and DMSigParam classes.

-     * DMTree.cxx
+* DMTree
   This class is automatically generated based on the MxAOD structure.
 It provides a useful interface for code to the TTrees.

+* ESSReader
+  This is a simple class for loading and accessing energy scale systematics based on an input file.

+* ResReader
+  This is a simple class for loading and accessing energy resolution systematics based on an input file.